Gumdrop: Usage

 Gumdrops, spice drops, and their variations are used in baking for decorating cakes.
 Around Christmas, they are sometimes used to decorate gingerbread houses and other confections.

 In popular culture

-The Apollo 9 Command module was nicknamed "Gumdrop".

-The board game Candy Land includes a "Gumdrop Pass" and "Gumdrop Mountain".
+The children's board game Candy Land includes a "Gumdrop Pass" and "Gumdrop Mountain" amongst its confectionery-themed nomenclature.

 The use of the expression "goody gumdrops" as an alliterative exclamation of joy was first recorded in the 1959 novel Strike Out Where Not Applicable by British crime author Nicolas Freeling: "Buttered toast, and cherry cake, as well as Marmite.
-Goody, goody gumdrops."
+Goody, goody gumdrops".

+The Apollo 9 Command module was nicknamed "Gumdrop" due to its shape.

+In the Shrek film series, the Gingerbread Man (also known as 'Gingy', and based on the fairytale character of the same name) places great importance on his gumdrop 'buttons' (mimicking buttons on a suit).
+When Lord Farquaad is interrogating him, Gingy refuses to co-operate until Farquaad threatens to remove his gumdrop buttons, causing Gingy to exclaim "No!
+Not my gumdrop buttons!".
+Gingy then begins to answer Farquaad's questions.